A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Applications

 This combinatorial way of defining the scenarios results in a maximum possible number of scenarios that depends on the number of vessels.
 Table~\ref{tab:bacaspscenarios} shows this maximum possible number for each number of vessels.

-To initialize the subset~$D$ of scenarios in Algorithm~\ref{alg:general} for this application, we use the problem-specific \emph{slack reduction heuristic} proposed in~\cite{RODRIGUES2021499}.
+To initialize the subset~$D$ of scenarios in Algorithm~\ref{alg:general} for this application, we use $\Init()\coloneqq \{s\}$, where~$s$ results from the so-called \emph{slack reduction heuristic}, which is identified as superior to initialization with a randomly chosen scenario in \cite{RODRIGUES2021499}.
 Basically, this returns the scenario for which the expected port congestion is highest, where the expected congestion is calculated by considering the minimal distances in arrival times between two consecutive vessels.
+As a heuristic for the second-stage problem, we use the problem-specific \emph{scenario evaluation heuristic} (SEH) as proposed in \cite{RODRIGUES2021499}.